 uncertainties, and include, but are not limited to, statements relating

-development of GTx’s licensed selective androgen receptor degrader
+to GTx’s ongoing clinical development of its selective androgen receptor

-and SARD technology.
-GTx's actual results and the timing of events could
+degrader (SARD) compounds.
+GTx’s actual results and the timing of events

 statements as a result of these risks and uncertainties, which include,